Pesonet1/gis_docker/osm2pgrouting/README.md

 ## Using with Geoserver

-Pgrouting can be used with Geoserver by using created pgrouting functions by creating following sql view layer.
+Pgrouting can be used with Geoserver by using created pgrouting functions by creating following sql view layer:

+1. Create layer from a SQL view

 ```
 DIJKSTRA